-- (a) The rights to receive cash flows from the asset have expired - (b) The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred - (c) The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+(a) The rights to receive cash flows from the asset have expired iv.
+Financial liabilities and equity

+- (b) The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred - (c) The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.